Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: List of Supplementary Figures

 \section{List of Supplementary Figures}

-\begin{enumerate} \item Fig S1: Schematic diagram of the genetic oscillator model and phase portrait of its dyanmics. \item Fig S2: Representative patterns of collective dynamics for a pair of coupled oscillators. \item Fig S3: Flow chart of the algorithm used to classify the collective dynamical patterns. \item Fig S4: Collective dynamics of a cellular array represented in terms of the bound Notch concentration ($N^{b}$) \item Fig S5: Temporal evolution of the concentration of a morphogen along the gradient as sensed by a particular cell in the growing PSM. \item Fig S6: Temporal evolution of the dynamical variables in a pair of coupled oscillators responding to an exponential gradient of morphogen concentration. \item Fig S7: Effect of delay in Notch-Delta mediated interaction on the collective dynamics of a pair of coupled oscillators responding to an exponential gradient of morphogen concentration cell signaling. \end{enumerate}
+\begin{enumerate} \item Fig S1: Schematic diagram of the genetic oscillator model and phase portrait of its dynamics. \item Fig S2: Representative patterns of collective dynamics for a pair of coupled oscillators subject to a morphogen gradient. \item Fig S3: Schematic diagram illustrating the canonical Notch signaling pathway that allows contact-mediated interaction between cells. \item Fig S4: Relative importance of \textit{trans} and \textit{cis} forms of Notch-Delta binding for reproducing the observed sequence of transitions during somitogenesis. \item Fig S5: Effect of delay in Notch-Delta mediated interaction on the collective dynamics of a pair of coupled oscillators responding to an exponential gradient of morphogen concentration cell signaling. \item Fig S6: Temporal evolution of the concentration of a morphogen along the gradient as sensed by a particular cell in the growing PSM. \item Fig S7: Temporal evolution of the dynamical variables in a pair of coupled oscillators responding to an exponential gradient of morphogen concentration. \item Fig S8: The collective dynamics of a pair of coupled oscillators separated by a distance $\Delta x$ responding to an exponential gradient of morphogen concentration having steepness $\lambda_g$. \item Fig S9: Effect of noise on the collective dynamics of a pair of oscillators interacting via Notch-Delta coupling modulated by an exponential gradient of morphogen concentration. \item Fig S10: Collective dynamics of a cellular array represented in terms of the bound Notch concentration ($N^{b}$). \item Fig S11: The model dynamics can generate temporally invariant spatial patterns with different periodicities. \item Fig S12: A two-dimensional cellular array can exhibit a linear sequence of alternating peaks and troughs of the protein concentration $Y$. \end{enumerate}